Carl Steefel

-Carl Steefel is an American geoscientist and academic.
-He is the head of the Geochemistry Department and a senior scientist in the Energy Geosciences Division of Berkeley Laboratory's Earth and Environmental Sciences Area.
+Carl Steefel is an American geoscientist.
+He is a senior scientist in the Energy Geosciences Division at Berkeley Laboratory.

-Steefel is a fellow of American Geophysical Union.
+Steefel is a Fellow of American Geophysical Union.
 In 2023, a session was held in his honor at the Goldschmidt Conference.

 Education and early career

-Steefel earned a B.A. in English literature from Washington University in St. Louis in 1974.
+Steefel earned a Bachelor of Arts in English literature from Washington University in St. Louis in 1974.
 In 1976, he worked as a Manuscripts librarian at the Huntington Library, and in 1978, he held the position of Geological Assistant at the United States Geological Survey's Branch of Exploration Research.
-Between 1979 and 1985, he worked as a Geologist at Anaconda Minerals while earning his M.S. in Geology from the University of Colorado in 1982.
-In 1985, he assumed Teaching and Research Fellowships at the Yale University Department of Geology, which he held until 1991.
+Between 1979 and 1985, he worked as a Geologist at Anaconda Minerals while earning his Master of science in Geology from the University of Colorado Boulder in 1982.
+In 1985, he assumed Teaching and Research Fellowships at the Yale University Department of Geology and Geophysics, which he held until 1991.
 Subsequently, he was appointed as a Post-Doctoral Associate at the Mineralogisch-Petrographisches Institut, Universität Bern, where he worked until 1993.
-During this time, he also earned an M.Phil. in Geology in 1987 and a Ph.D. in Geochemistry in 1991, both from Yale University.
+During this time, he also earned an M.Phil. in Geology in 1987 and a Doctor of Philosophy in Geochemistry in 1991, both from Yale University.